alxs1234/supreme-bot/README.md

 ```

 #### STEP TWO
-Create a config.py file in the local directory that looks similar to this for each order you are placing.
+Edit config.py file in the local directory that looks similar to this for each order you are placing.

 ```
 keys = {